Maharishi Vedic Science Department

-Maharishi Vedic Science brings together this ancient Vedic tradition of knowledge, as brought to light by Maharishi Mahesh Yogi, and the discoveries of modern science to answer fundamental questions about life.
+Maharishi Vedic Science brings together this ancient Vedic tradition of knowledge, as brought to light by Maharishi Mahesh Yogi, with the discoveries of modern science to answer fundamental questions about life.

-When you study Maharishi Vedic Science, you’ll become familiar with this approach, identifying the principles that connect all subjects and exploring. the nature of your own inner self, through practice of the Transcendental Meditation technique, and how it relates to the wider world.
+When you study Maharishi Vedic Science, you’ll become familiar with this approach, identifying the principles that connect all subjects and exploring. the nature of your own inner self and how it relates to the wider world.
 You’ll also learn how this knowledge can be applied to practical situations to make the world a more peaceful place.

 - How to integrate modern scientific theories and Vedic ideas